 Does amortization begin right away, or is there a period of interest-only servicing?

 What collateral does the lender have on the real estate deal?

 This table depicts the competitors in your market, where you stand against them, and each competing property’s financial information.

 Similar to the industry overview, the market overview gives geographic specific insight on the real estate market where your building is located.
-Include facts about the city, such as population and financial status in addition to real estate market performance.
+Include facts about the city, such as population and financial status in addition to commercial real estate market performance.

-Every real estate deal has multiple risk factors.
+Every commercial real estate deal has multiple risk factors.
 This section should include every risk related to the business, tax, accounting, and legality of the property.
 There are often 10 to 20+ risks and each one should have its own paragraph description.

 Real estate deals frequently receive support from accredited investors.
 This last section in the OM describes what types of investors the deal is suited for, and may be based on rules and regulations with regards to investor accreditation or general solicitation.
 These are the guidelines that concern the investors’ financial status and their ability to bear the risk of losing an investment.